 Seeking Historic Landmark Designation

-City Council member Darden Rice has submitted a request for the City to initiate landmark designation of the 1926 Westminster Presbyterian Church at the corner of 1st St. and 11th Ave NE at the end of 2019.
+City Council member Darden Rice submitted a request for the City to initiate landmark designation of the 1926 Westminster Presbyterian Church at the corner of 1st St. and 11th Ave NE at the end of 2019.
 On December 5, the City Council agreed on the proposal, and submitted an application for public hearings.

 The property is currently for sale.
-Rice, along with officials from Preserve the ‘Burg, believe the Landmark status will encourage the future owner to reuse the building rather than demolish it.
+Rice, along with officials from Preserve the ‘Burg, believe the Landmark status will encourage the future owner of the property to reuse the building rather than demolish it.